dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Putting 1 into highLevelQueue
 highLevelQueue value: 1
 ```
-It’s better to use new API, cause you can set additional methods like `awaitUntil` - wait for some time and `awaitUninterruptibly` - to wait until signal, even if someone interrupted process.
+It’s better to use new API, cause you can set additional methods:
-`lockInterruptibly` will throw `lockInterruptibly`, while simple `lock` can be interrupted, but won't throw exception.
+* `await/await(long time, TimeUnit unit)/awaitUntil/awaitNanos` - wait for some time, all 4 throws InterruptedException
+* `awaitUninterruptibly` - doesn't throw any exception, and would wait until `signal/signalAll`, even if someone interrupted process.
+In case of `interrupt` it would wait until signal, and only after received signal it would move flag to interrupted.

-`SynchronousQueue` - special type of queue with one element. put - is waiting until take is done.
+* `SynchronousQueue` - special type of queue with one element. put - is waiting until take is done.
 Useful when you have 2 threads that need to change data and continue.
 ```java
 import java.util.concurrent.*;